-Another waterfall in Northern Virginia is where Scott’s Run, in Fairfax County, spills into the Potomac just outside the beltway around Washington, DC.
+One of the waterfalls in Northern Virginia is found where Scott’s Run, in Fairfax County, empties into the Potomac just outside the beltway around Washington, DC.

 This autumn, Scott’s Run was running low enough that a sand bar (or, really, a gravel bar) was exposed in the middle of the run downstream from the fall, just before merging with the Potomac, and I used that as the platform on which to create the composition you see here.